DasarathanSampath/thedatatalks.in/src/economics/reinvestment-deposit-scheme.md

     Mv = 15000 * [(1 *3/12 *6/100)+1]<sup>12</sup> = 17,934.27 (Rupees)

-### Formula for monthly recurring deposit reinvestment plans:
+### Formula for monthly recurring deposit reinvestment plans

 In this method, the investment is paid every month.
 To calculate the maturity amount for this plan, here we are going to follow the Discount factor method.

 (Note: When the interest is calculated quarterly, the discount factor is used if the customer wants to receive interest on a monthly basis.
 We will see about the discount factor in another blog.)

-### Formula for Discount Interest Factor:
+### Formula for Discount Interest Factor

     x = (P * R) / (1200+R)